fe-moldark/wesleykent-website/about.markdown

 ---
 layout: page
 title: About
 description: My name is Wesley Kent.
 I’m a former Marine now working in IT.
 I hold a degree in Cybersecurity from American Military University with a concentration in Wireless and Mobile Security.
-I am certified in CompTIA’s CySA+, Security+, Network+, and A+, with additional certifications in the works.
+I am certified in CompTIA’s CySA+, Security+, Network+, and A+, and ISC2's SSCP and CC.
 Currently, I work in Computer Operations at a local manufacturing company, gaining hands-on experience as I prepare to transition to the security side of IT.
 This site serves as a platform to showcase projects I enjoy working on in my free time.
 permalink: /about/
 ---